krinew/jetracerWork/jetracer_ros2/README.md

 ## License

-[Specify your license here]

-## Authors & Contributors

-[Original ROS 1 package credits]
-ROS 2 Migration: 2026-01-23
+MIT License

 ## Support

-For issues, questions, or contributions, please [specify contact method or repository].
+For issues, questions, or contributions, please open an issue in the repository.